jasonearly/JARVIS/readme.md

 ### Test Voice Commands.
 By default this is set to "always listen" so no trigger word is required.

-1) "Open Gmail"
+1) "Open Gmail" / "close Gmail"
-2) "Open the news"
+2) "Open the news" / "close the news"